rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 `cudf::type_dispatcher` dispatches to the `struct_view` data type when invoked on a `STRUCT` column.

+# Empty Columns

+The libcudf columns support empty, typed content.
+These columns have no data and no validity mask.
+Empty strings columns may or may not contain a child offsets column.
+If is undefined behavior (UB) to access the children of an empty strings column.
+Nested columns like lists and structs may require children columns to provide the nested structure of the empty types.

+Use the `cudf::make_empty_column()` to create fixed-width and strings columns.
+Use the `cudf::empty_like()` to create an empty column from an existing `cudf::column_view`.

 # cuIO: file reading and writing

 cuIO is a component of libcudf that provides GPU-accelerated reading and writing of data file